arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The location or assumed location of the document or person involved

 Small claims cases are heard at the justice courts in Arizona.
 The justice courts are trial courts of limited jurisdiction with the legal authority to preside over some civil and criminal cases under Title 22 of the Arizona Revised Statutes.
-The jurisdiction of the justice courts cover:
+The jurisdiction of the justice courts generally covers:

-• Small Civil Proceedings: These lawsuits do not allege criminal actions but seek recompense for some injury suffered.
-The civil proceedings heard in the justice courts include suits in which the amount in dispute is less than $10,000, small claims cases, landlord-tenant issues, and breach of contract cases.
+• Small Civil Proceedings: These lawsuits do not allege criminal actions but seek recompense for an injury suffered.
+Civil proceedings heard in the justice courts include suits in which the amount in dispute is less than $10,000, small claims cases, landlord-tenant issues, and breach of contract cases.

-• Criminal Proceedings: The criminal proceedings are offenses against the state.
+• Criminal Proceedings: Criminal proceedings result from offenses against the state.
 The justice courts have the jurisdiction to hear criminal cases that do not rank as felonies.
-Examples are assault & battery, DUIs, and underage drinking.
+Examples are assault and battery, DUIs, and underage drinking.

-• Traffic Law Violations: These refer to behavior or action that flout the state of Arizona’s traffic laws.
-This can include offenses such as running a red light and speeding.
+• Traffic Law Violations: These refer to behavior or actions that flout the state of Arizona’s traffic laws.
+This may include offenses such as running a red light and speeding.
 The justice courts hear all traffic law violation cases.

 disclaimer